top of page

 Monday, April 14 - Pointe Noire, Republic of the Congo

 Pointe-Noire, town (commune), principal port of Congo (Brazzaville).
-It lies at the Atlantic coastal terminus of the Congo-Ocean Railway, 95 miles (150 km) north of the Congo River and 245 miles (394 km) west of Brazzaville, the national capital.
+It lies at the Atlantic coastal terminus of the Congo-Ocean Railway, 95 miles north of the Congo River and 245 miles west of Brazzaville, the national capital.
 Between 1950 and 1958 Pointe-Noire was the capital of the Moyen-Congo region of French Equatorial Africa.
 With independence in 1958, it was replaced by Brazzaville as the national capital but remained the primary entrepôt and second largest city.
 The Congo-Ocean Railway from Brazzaville to Pointe-Noire was completed in 1934 to bypass the rapids of the lower Congo River.
 The city is situated on a calm bay, but its port facilities were not completed until 1939; they were expanded during World War II.
 An international airport was built south of the town.
 Later, light industries and mineral-processing plants were established, but the city’s chief importance remained its transit trade.
 In the 1970s, petroleum drilled offshore near Pointe-Noire and processed at a refinery in the town became a major national export.
 Pop.
 (2005 prelim.)
 663,400.

 Tuesday, April 15 - At Sea

-Wednesday, April 16 - Bom Bom Island, Sao Tome and Principe
+Wednesday, April 16 - Bom Bom Island, Sao Tome and Principe (CANCELLED due to high security risk).
+Instead - Day At Sea

 São Tomé and Príncipe, officially the Democratic Republic of São Tomé and Príncipe, is an island country in the Gulf of Guinea, off the western equatorial coast of Central Africa.
-It consists of two archipelagos around the two main islands of São Tomé and Príncipe, about 150 km (93.21 mi) apart and about 250 and 225 km (155 and 140 mi) off the northwestern coast of Gabon.
+It consists of two archipelagos around the two main islands of São Tomé and Príncipe, about 93.21 miles apart and about 155 and 140 miles off the northwestern coast of Gabon.
 With a population of 201,800 (2018 official estimate), São Tomé and Príncipe is the second-smallest and second-least populous African sovereign state after Seychelles.

 The islands were uninhabited until their discovery in 1470 by Portuguese explorers João de Santarém and Pedro Escobar.
 Gradually colonized and settled throughout the 16th century, they collectively served as a vital commercial and trade centre for the Atlantic slave trade.
 The rich volcanic soil and proximity to the equator made São Tomé and Príncipe ideal for sugar cultivation, followed later by cash crops such as coffee and cocoa.
 The lucrative plantation economy was heavily dependent upon enslaved Africans.
 Cycles of social unrest and economic instability throughout the 19th and 20th centuries culminated in peaceful independence in 1975.
 São Tomé and Príncipe has since remained one of Africa's most stable and democratic countries.
 São Tomé and Príncipe is a developing economy with a medium Human Development Index.